Priyavarshan/Sales-Dashborad/README.md

    - Represents the distribution of total sales amount across different locations using a pie chart.

 3. **Customers and Total Sales Amount (Clustered Bar Chart):**
-   - Displays the total sales amount attributed to each customer through a clustered bar chart.
+   - Displays the total sales amount attributed to top 10 customers through a clustered bar chart.

 4. **Product and Total Sales Amount (Doughnut Chart):**
    - Illustrates the contribution of each product to the total sales amount using a doughnut chart.